anthonywiite/anthonywiite/README.md

  Science, coding and athletics - running to be specific.

 - 🌱 I’m currently learning ...
-JS and React, soon to be Python.
+JS with React, soon to be Java and Swift.

 - 💞️ I’m looking to collaborate on ...
 Web servers and SaaS applications.
 Or open source web apps.